-These are 6 hacks that experts use to spy on the competition and create banners and display ads that make your conversions skyrocket.
+These are 6 hacks that experts use to spy on the competition and create ads that make your conversions skyrocket.

 The best part?

 You won’t need expensive software or complicated tools.
 All these hacks work great in 2021 – and they’re completely free.

 In short: If you want to learn how to create ads that convert as well as your top competitors – this guide is for you.